Pantarheon/cbecho/README.md

 output.

 Both `-e` and `-w` will leave the clipboard equally empty.
-The only difference is that `-e` will first check if there is some plain text on the clipboard, and if so, it will output it.
+The only difference is that `-e` will first check if there is some plain text on the clipboard and, if so, will output it.

 > __A tip:__ The `-e` option will empty the clipboard after first checking
 > for plain text so it can display it if present.
 But it will still empty